johnbender/rquery/README.markdown

 RQuery is a small DSL inspired by RSpec for building text queries in languages like SQL.
 It is meant to be concise, easy to read, and expressive about what the query will be asking for.

 Currently only the ActiveRecord extension is implemented with a Sqlite adapter.
-Mysql should follow shortly, and then support for Grove + JSON queries to Mnesia.
+Mysql should be trivial to implement, and I'm hoping to get to supporting my own project Grove.

 ActiveRecord
 ------------